ECE 101/L. Introduction to Electrical Engineering and Lab (1/1)

 ECE 622.
 Digital Systems Structure (3)

-Prerequisite: Instructor consent.
+Prerequisite: ECE 422.
 Studies of digital systems architectures primarily from the hardware viewpoint.
 Techniques and design methods employed for general purpose computers.
 Unconventional and special-purpose computers, such as parallel processors, associative processors, pipeline processors, array processors, list processors, hardware compilers.

 ECE 623.
 Diagnosis and Reliable Design of Digital Systems (3)